-Sitting on four acres within downtown Miami’s waterfront Museum Park, the 250,000-square-foot Patricia and Phillip Frost Museum of Science divides into four distinct buildings: the Aquarium, the Frost Planetarium, and the North and West Wings.
-This unique campus-like setting takes guests on a journey from the ocean to the Everglades, from the human cell to outer space, investigating life as we know it, and the process of science and innovation.
+Sitting on four acres within Downtown Miami’s waterfront Museum Park, the 250,000-square-foot Phillip and Patricia Frost Museum of Science is divided into four distinct buildings: the Aquarium, the Frost Planetarium, and the North and West Wings.
+This unique campus-like setting takes guests on a journey from the ocean to the Everglades, and from the human cell to outer space.
+It investigates life as we know it while exploring the process of science and innovation.

-Frost Science is working toward LEED Gold certification, and data from the building’s leading-edge sustainability initiatives will be available to students and others involved in creating a better future for the planet.
+Frost Science has been awarded LEED (Leadership in Energy and Environmental Design) Gold Certification for its outstanding practice in the design, construction and operation of a sustainable and energy-efficient facility.
 The museum completes a constellation of downtown cultural organizations in Miami’s Arts and Entertainment District, including the Pérez Art Museum Miami, the Adrienne Arsht Center for the Performing Arts, YoungArts and more.

 A unique arrangement of four separate buildings, Frost Science’s design welcomes exploration and sparks connections.

 A sustainable future informs the design and construction of Frost Science, including ongoing best practices and our efforts to share information with those innovating a better future.

 Frost Science uses leading-edge technology to create vivid science learning experiences and run a more efficient building.